endlesspint8/endlesspint8.github.io/testing/2017-05-26-hunting-DOWGs.md

 I am a boxing fan, someone who appreciates beer, and a lover of books.
 I could not tell you why it has taken me such an inexcusably long time to do a piece on books.
 Maybe I'm just fashionably late, even to my own party.
 This comes as no surprise to myself or anyone who knows me.
 ‘Better late than never’ will be my next tattoo, if i ever get around to it.
 Be that as it may we are here now.

 An intuitive analysis of books would deal with something text or natural language related but I am leaving that for another time.
 Instead I am going to do a simple feature analysis of certain titles.
 Two separate influences got me started down this path.
 The first is the Jason Davies parallel set visualization I have appropriated below.
-The second, which came about in search of a data set to use the vis on, and in the reverse order of how a conscientious data scientist would behave, is Out of Print clothing [link], a company that primarily sells t-shirts emblazoned with excellent book covers, both in writing quality and cover art.
+The second, which came about in search of a data set to use the vis on, and in the reverse order of how a conscientious data scientist would behave, is <a href="https://www.outofprintclothing.com/" target="_blank">Out of Print</a> clothing, a company that primarily sells t-shirts emblazoned with excellent book covers, both in writing quality and cover art.
 This potential data source got me going even more so than the visualization.

 I love books, beer, and boxing.
 Somewhere in there, and certainly not far behind, is my fondness for t-shirts.
 In fact, I love mixing t-shirts with these other areas of interest, so you bet your ass I have brewery t-shirts and shirts from this company.<sup id="a1">[1](#f1)</sup> I don't have any boxing shirts at the moment, maybe that's also something I'll end up getting around to, just like this piece. <a href="https://www.rootsoffight.com/collections/mike-tyson" target="_blank">Iron Mike, anyone</a>?